ydprtm/pc_control_tutorials/boost_asio_timer_tutorial/README.md

 1. Select 'CMakeLists.txt' and click on 'Open'
 1. Click 'Build > Build All'

-To run the built executable:
+To run the built binary:

 1. Click 'Debug > Start'